 Contacting Ride Participants & Cancellations

 COWs asks that ride leaders, members and guests register for rides.
 The on-line registration process that is conducted through our website provides ride leaders with the names and emails of individuals who are planning to participate on the ride.
 We will remind registered riders, the day before the ride, of the ride.
 Registrants can unregister themselves.
-Inform firstname.lastname@example.org and we will inform all registered riders when we need to cancel a ride because the ride leader becomes unavailable or the weather turns bad.
+Inform email@example.com and we will email all registered riders when we need to cancel a ride because the ride leader becomes unavailable or the weather turns bad.
 We will also update your original post with the cancellation information.

 The Pre-Ride Talk

 Start the ride 0-10 minutes after the posted time.
+No need to wait for the tardy unless you can see them!

 Consider taking a photo of the group and uploading it to the photo page!